Ramond-e/uevo-cli/docs/cli/authentication.md

 # Authentication Setup

-The Gemini CLI requires you to authenticate with Google's AI services.
+The uEVO CLI supports multiple AI providers and authentication methods.
 On initial startup you'll need to configure **one** of the following authentication methods:

 1.  **Login with Google (Gemini Code Assist):**
     - Use this option to log in with your google account.